---

 ### Do AI-generated test cases stay up to date when the UI changes?

-With self-healing tools, yes.
-When a UI element moves, changes, or is renamed, the tool automatically resolves the correct element and updates the test.
-Intent-based healing (Shiplight) handles larger UI changes better than locator-fallback healing because it resolves from semantic intent rather than a list of alternative selectors.
-Without self-healing, generated tests become maintenance burdens just like manually written tests.
+With self-healing tools, yes: when an element moves or is renamed, the tool resolves the correct one and updates the test.
+Intent-based healing handles larger changes better than locator fallback, because it resolves from meaning rather than a list of spare selectors.
+Without self-healing, generated tests decay like any selector-bound code.

 ### Can AI generate tests for complex flows like authentication and payment?

-Most modern tools handle authentication flows — including email-based login, OAuth, and 2FA.
+Most modern tools handle authentication flows: including email-based login, OAuth, and 2FA.
 Shiplight has built-in support for email and auth testing.
 Payment flows typically require test card configuration.
-Complex flows with dynamic content, file uploads, or third-party redirects require more setup but are supported by the tools on this list.
+Complex flows with dynamic content, file uploads, or third-party redirects require more setup but are supported by the stronger tools in each category.

 ### What inputs do I need to provide for test generation?